-The prior section pointed out four common assumptions in measuring computing power which can lead to inaccurate results.
+The prior section pointed out several data and methodology considerations which, if not though out carefully, can lead to inaccurate analysis of energy use.
 The results from Powernet, however, represent only one point in time.
 As computing continues to evolve, green computing research will need to periodically re-measure energy consumption and waste.
-This raises the follow-up question: 'Given limited time, money, and effort, how should one measure computing system energy consumption in order to minimize error? ' This section presents methodology considerations to guide future green computing research.
+This raises the follow-up question: 'Given limited time, money, and effort, how should one measure computing system energy consumption in order to minimize error?'
+This section presents methodology guidelines to aide future green computing research.